annabkr/annabkr/README.md

 ## Hi there 👋

-I'm a senior software engineer at LaunchDarkly, working on [AI Configs](https://launchdarkly.com/docs/home/ai-configs) and our expanding AI product suite.
+I'm a senior software engineer at LaunchDarkly, working on our expanding AI product suite.

 🌱 Learning about agent orchestration 🤖